Serena Ryder: 1998–2005: beginnings

 At age 17, Ryder left her home for Peterborough, Ontario, where she settled into a community of artists while attending the Integrated Arts Program at the Peterborough Collegiate and Vocational Institute.

-In early 1998, Damon de Szegheo, record producer and owner of the Peterborough based independent record label Mime Radio, approached her about recording. de Szegheo had noticed her when she sang during a set change for a local stage production of Gone with the Wind.
-The product of their sessions was a self-titled promotional cassette, Serena (limited to a run of 100) and her first full-length CD, Falling Out, released in December 1999.
+In early 1998, Damon de Szegheo, record producer and owner of the Peterborough-based independent record label Mime Radio, approached her about recording. de Szegheo had noticed her when she sang during a set change for a local stage production of Gone with the Wind.
+The product of their recording sessions (Serena's first time in studio) was a self-titled promotional cassette, Serena (limited to a run of 100 copies) and her first full-length CD, Falling Out, released in December 1999.

-During that time, de Szegheo also organized live concert appearances for Ryder, with many local and touring acts including bands Thousand Foot Krutch, Three Days Grace (Then named Groundswell) and Craig Cardiff.
+During that time, de Szegheo also managed Ryder's touring career and organized many live concert appearances for her with local and touring acts including bands Thousand Foot Krutch, Three Days Grace (then named Groundswell) and Juno-nominated folk artist Craig Cardiff.

 Ryder was later managed by Kellie Bonnici.
 Bonnici approached Ryder with an offer to help her after being moved by her performance at the 2001 Peterborough Folk Festival, where Ryder was awarded the Festival's first “Emerging Artist” award.
 This award enabled Ryder and Bonnici to attend a regional music festival conference and make some initial connections.
 Bonnici worked with Ryder to release Live at the Market Hall and A Day in the Studio in 2002.

-While Ryder was playing her first show at the Black Sheep Inn in Wakefield, Quebec, owner Paul Symes called Bill Stunt, the producer of the CBC Radio program Bandwidth, and left a voice mail of the live show.
+While Ryder was playing her first show at the Black Sheep Inn in Wakefield, Quebec, owner Paul Symes called Bill Stunt, the producer of the CBC Radio program Bandwidth, and left a voicemail of the live show.
 This led Stunt and Symes to invite Ryder for a performance recorded by CBC Bandwidth at the Black Sheep Inn.
 The recording was later released as a live EP, Serena Ryder Live.

 Ryder was invited by Erin Benjamin (then the president of the Ontario Council of Folk Festivals) to perform in Winnipeg at a regional music conference.
-There her manager, Bonnici, met the CBC radio host Avril Benoit during one of Ryder's showcases.
+There, her manager Bonnici met the CBC radio host Avril Benoit during one of Ryder's showcases.
 They later arranged an interview for Ryder on CBC's Here and Now, which caught the attention of the musician Hawksley Workman and Sandy Pandya, who was then his manager.
 After initial meetings with Workman and Pandya, Ryder was invited to record on Workman's Isadora label.
 Shortly thereafter, Ryder and Bonnici amicably parted ways, and Ryder began working with Pandya in 2004.

 In 2005, Isadora Records released Live in Oz, a recording from Ryder's tour of Australia, in limited numbers available only at live performances.